-Using Adult Social Care Finance Return (ASC-FR) returns for 2018/2019, the median cost per person for supporting older people in a residential care home provided by non-local authority organisations was £622 per week, with a mean cost of £620 per week [using unique identifiers: 8713801, 8714401, 8715001, 8715601, 8716201 (numerators in thousands of pounds), 8713802, 8714402, 8715002, 8715602, 8716202 (denominators)].
-See Care homes market study for an explanation of why the average fee reported using the Laing & Buisson Care Homes Complete Dataset is higher than that reported using the ASC-FR returns.
-As no new data is available this year we have uprated these figures to 2019/2020 values using the appropriate inflator.
+The fees in the table below reflect data covering a mix of local authority, NHS and self-funded clients.
+CMA (2017) found that local authority fees were on average 41% below those paid by self-funders in the same care home, so the fees below are not necessarily representative of what local authorities or self-funders actually pay.
+Using Adult Social Care Finance Return (ASC-FR) [3] returns for local authority funded clients for 2018/2019, the median cost per person for supporting older people in a residential care home provided by non-local authority run organisations was £707 per week, with a mean cost of £714 per week [using unique identifiers: 8713801, 8714401, 8715001, 8715601, 8716201 (numerators in thousands of pounds), 8713802, 8714402, 8715002, 8715602, 8716202 (denominators)].
+1

-Costs and unit estimation 2019/2020 value Notes A. Fees £712 per week The direct unit cost of private sector nursing homes is assumed to be the fee.
-Where a market is fairly competitive, such as that for private sector nursing homes, it is reasonable to assume that the fee will approximate the societal cost of the service.
-3, 4, 5, 6, 7 The midpoint between the minimum and maximum fee was taken from Laing & Buisson Care Homes Complete Dataset 2018/2019.
-8 Care home fees have been split into their component parts by Laing & Buisson (2019).
-9 For residential care for frail elderly people, direct costs (staff: care and ancillary) form 56 per cent of total costs; repairs, maintenance and other non-staff current costs at home level form 21 per cent, corporate overheads forms 4 per cent and accommodation costs forms 19 per cent of the total.
+Costs and unit estimation 2020/2021 value Notes A. Fees £726 per week The direct unit cost of private sector nursing homes is assumed to be the fee.
+Where a market is fairly competitive, such as that for private sector nursing homes, it is reasonable to assume that the fee will approximate the societal cost of the service. ^{2,3,4,5,6} The midpoint between the minimum and maximum fee was taken from Laing & Buisson Care Homes Complete Dataset 2018/2019.
+7 Figures have been uprated to current values.
+Care home fees have been split into their component parts by Laing & Buisson (2019).
+8 For residential care for frail elderly people, direct costs (staff: care and ancillary) form 56 per cent of total costs; repairs, maintenance and other non-staff current costs at home level form 21 per cent, corporate overheads forms 4 per cent and accommodation costs forms 19 per cent of the total.
 External service B. Nursing C. GP services D. Other external services £8 per week £11 per week £6 per week Information has been drawn from the article in the 2018 volume by Sach et al. (2018) which compares the mean cost of contacts per resident using data collected from GP records compared to care home records over a seven-month period.
-Using the mid-point between the two data sources, total costs incurred per resident week were £25 (£22 using GP records and £27 using care home data).
+Using the midpoint between the two data sources, total costs incurred per resident week were £25 (£22 using GP records and £27 using care home data).
 Costs have been uprated using the NHS cost inflation index.
 E. Personal living expenses £24.90 per week The Department for Work and Pensions (DWP) personal allowance for people in residential care or a nursing home is £24.90.
-This has been used as a proxy for personal consumption.
+9 This has been used as a proxy for personal consumption.
 Short-term care No current information is available on whether residents in short-term care are less costly than those who live full-time in a residential care home.
 See previous editions of this volume for sources of information.
 Dependency No current information is available on the relationship of dependency with cost.
 See previous editions of this volume for sources of information.
 London multiplier 1.18 x A Fees in London residential homes were 18 per cent higher than the national average.
-Occupancy 91 per cent The occupancy level in England for private and voluntary sector care homes for older people in 2016/2017 was 91 per cent.
-11 The occupancy rate for care homes (for-profit sector) without nursing was 89.7 per cent (provisional).
-11 https://assets.publishing.service.gov.uk/media/5a1fdf30e5274a750b82533a/care-homes-market-study-final-report.pdf [accessed 19 November 2018].
+6 Occupancy 91 per cent The occupancy level in England for private and voluntary sector care homes for older people in 2016/2017 was 91 per cent.
+10 The occupancy rate for care homes (for-profit sector) without nursing was 89.7 per cent (provisional).
+11 Unit costs available 2020/20 21

-£712 establishment cost per permanent resident week (A); £762 establishment cost plus personal living expenses and external services per permanent resident week (A to E);
+£726 establishment cost per permanent resident week (A); £776 establishment cost plus personal living expenses and external services per permanent resident week (A to E).